 The truth is, there’s nothing you should do right before or after a Kindergarten Readiness Test.

 Instead, it should be a fun and exciting time for you and your child.
-Too much talk or emphasis on a test can lead to anxiety (that’s a whole other article, but one I feel passionate about).
+Too much talk or emphasis on a test can lead to anxiety and causing your child to be fearful of school.

 If you want to work on pre-kindergarten skills in a fun way, I recommend the products or websites below: